pikasTech/pikadoc-en/docs/source/cmodule_enhance.md

 # C module variable parameters

-The C module supports variable arguments, just use `*xxx` input arguments, any number of arguments will be packed into the `PikaTuple` data type at the C level, use `tuple_getSize()` to get the number of variable arguments, use `tuple_getArg()` to get `arg` based on the position of the variable arguments.
-The `tuple_get<Type>` api is also supported to get the value of the specified type directly.
+The C module supports variable arguments, just use `*xxx` input arguments, any number of arguments will be packed into the `PikaTuple` data type at the C level, use `pikaTuple_getSize()` to get the number of variable arguments, use `pikaTuple_getArg()` to get `arg` based on the position of the variable arguments.
+The `pikaTuple_get<Type>` api is also supported to get the value of the specified type directly.

 [Note]

-- Requires kernel version `>= v1.10.0`
+- Requires kernel version `>= v1.11.7`

 - Variable arguments must be placed after positional arguments